 PH.D.
 MINOR IN HUMAN RIGHTS (15 CREDIT HOURS)

 The curriculum explores the intersection of global and local contexts at the heart of human rights discourse.
 It takes a holistic and multidisciplinary approach, asking students to be aware of how law, cultural values and practice, social and political institutions, national and supranational bodies, and policy interact, integrate, and conflict with one another to create an international human rights regime and the discourse and practice surrounding it.
 The program is applied as well as oriented to research and theory.
-Students should contact William Rasch (firstname.lastname@example.org) for additional information.
+Students should contact Padraic Kenney (firstname.lastname@example.org) for additional information.

 REQUIRED COURSES (9 CREDIT HOURS)